Zmyslny/laravel-inline-scripts/README.md

 }
 ```

-Step 3: Use the Blade directive in your template as previously shown.
+**Step 3**: Use the Blade directive in your template as previously shown.

 Now hit the `d` key to toggle theme.